The Academy has now determined the admissions policy for entry into the academic year 2020/2021, which can be viewed by clicking on the link below:

-The decision to admit children to a community primary school is made by the academy in accordance with its admissions policy for the school.
+The decision to admit students to a community primary school is made by the academy in accordance with its admissions policy for the school.

-Any child with a statement of special educational needs that name the school must, by law, be admitted, with reference to the over subscription criteria.
-The number of places available to be offered may be affected by any decision to name a particular school for the children with a statement of special education need.
+Any student with a statement of special educational needs that name the school must, by law, be admitted, with reference to the over subscription criteria.
+The number of places available to be offered may be affected by any decision to name a particular school for students with a statement of special education need.

 If there are more preferences expressed than places in the school, places will be allocated in accordance with the following criteria in order of priority to: